RadekVyM/SimpleToolkit/README.md

 }
 ```

-Navigation between pages works exactly the same as in .NET MAUI `Shell`, just use common `Shell.Current.GoToAsync()`.
+Navigation between pages works exactly the same as in .NET MAUI `Shell`, just use the common `Shell.Current.GoToAsync()`.
 Pages that are not part of the shell hierarchy can be registered using the `Routing.RegisterRoute()` method.

 Output: